Last Updated: Sunday May 17, 2026 · Source: IPEDS & College Scorecard Nov 2025

 How much does a degree from Loyola Marymount University Cost?

-The average annual cost of the degree at Loyola Marymount University is USD: 75867.
+The average annual cost of the degree at Loyola Marymount University is $75,867.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Loyola Marymount University is much less than this.

 At Loyola Marymount University, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Loyola Marymount University as your choice in the form.

-How much a Loyola Marymount University Graduate make?
+How much does a Loyola Marymount University Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 78349.
-An average Loyola Marymount University graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $78,349.
+An average Loyola Marymount University graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Less Competitive Schools